HIV Testing

 The only way to know for sure whether you have HIV is to get tested.
 CDC recommends that everyone between the ages of 13 and 64 get tested for HIV at least once as part of routine health care.
 Knowing your HIV status gives you powerful information to help you take steps to keep you and your partner healthy.
 This section answers some of the most common questions related to HIV testing, including the types of tests available, where to get one, and what to expect when you get tested.

-Click here to order In Home Test kit.
+Click here to order In-Home Test kit.

 Click here to locate HIV Testing Locations around you.